evolutionplus/Evolution-API/README.md

 ### Result

-Returns an array with an authorization token and token lifetime (60 minutes)  The authorization token should be specified in all subsequent methods.
+Returns an array with an authorization token and token lifetime (60 minutes).
+The authorization token should be specified in all subsequent methods.

 | Field         | Type    | Description               |
 | ------------- | ------- | ------------------------- |